Common Myths About Chronic Pain

 While consulting with a medical professional about specific workouts is always wise, as a general rule, exercise will mitigate chronic pain symptoms rather than exacerbate them.
 The body is made to be moved.
 Training is crucial to improving health.
 For many kinds of chronic pain, exercise is indispensable to recovery and management.
 Working out builds strength and is particularly helpful for joint pain.
 In my case, physical training was not practical for my particular injury.
 However, it is still important as I can work out other areas of my body.

-Regular exercise leads to higher circulating levels of dopamine and more available dopamine receptors, and it can relieve depression and expand your capacity for joy.
+Regular exercise leads to higher circulating levels of dopamine and more available dopamine receptors, which can relieve depression and expand one's capacity for joy.
 Always follow your doctor's advice and exercise recommendations.

 Chronic pain makes it impossible to function.